psmass/DDS-Data-model-Example/CommandResponse/README.md

 # THIS DIRECTORY CONTAINS:

-1. Discussion of two simple data models: Master/Slave and Client / Servcer.
+1. Discussion of two simple Command Response data models: Master/Slave and Client / Server.
 Both discussion will use non-Objective state (i.e. immediate command execution vs. long lasting command execution as it achieves it's Objective or end-goal.
 As an example, a command to move a vehicle to a way-point.)

 2. An implementation of a the Master / Slave model.